triton-inference-server/server/docs/compose.md

 Currently the customization is limited as described below but future releases will increase the amount of customization that is available.
-It is also possible to [build Triton](build.md#building-triton) yourself to get more exact customization.
+It is also possible to [build Triton](build.md#building-triton) from source to get more exact customization.

 ## Use the compose.py script

-The `compose.py` script uses the existing NGC containers
+The `compose.py` script uses the existing NGC Docker images
 ```
 nvcr.io/nvidia/tritonserver:<xx.yy>-py3-min
 nvcr.io/nvidia/tritonserver:<xx.yy>-py3
 ```
-to build the new custom container.
-The resulting container version will be `xx.yy` as it inherits from the pre-mentioned builds.
+to build the new custom Triton Docker image.

-### Customizing backends and repo-agents

-`compose.py` provides a `--backend` option to specify the backend and a `--repoagent` option to specify the repository agent for the new container.
-The requested backend needs to be an officialy supported tritonbackend.
+`compose.py` provides `--backend` and `--repoagent` options that allow you to specify which backends and repository agents you want to include in the custom image.
+The `--enable-gpu` flag indicates that you want to create an image that supports NVIDIA GPUs.
+For example, the following creates a new docker image that contains only the TensorFlow 1 and TensorFlow 2 backends and the checksum repository agent.

 Example:
 ```
-python3 compose.py --build-dir . --backend tensorflow1 --backend tensorflow2 --repoagent checksum
+python3 compose.py --backend tensorflow1 --backend tensorflow2 --repoagent checksum --enable-gpu
 ```
-will provide a container `tritonserver-build` locally.
+will provide a container `tritonserver` locally.
 You can access the container with
 ```
-docker run -it tritonserver_build:latest
+docker run -it tritonserver:latest
 ```